lucasbailo/use-reducer-tailwind/README.md

 # Learning Use Reducer + Tailwind - React Project

 ### Home
-- Home page where you can select videos and add you favorite ones.
+- Home page where you can create your list of random things.

 ![](./public/homepage.png)